 - Home Price: $165,633 median purchase price; $316 median monthly rent

-- Crime Rate: Safer than 47% of Washington cities
+- Crime Rate: Safer than 48% of Vancouver neighborhoods

 Just west of Bennington is Cascade Highlands, another great Vancouver neighborhood for families!
 With its affordable single-family homes and apartments, top-rated schools like Mill Plain Elementary and Mountain View High School, and quick 15-minute commute into the downtown area, Cascade Highlands is a favorite among families.
 And if you’re craving some outdoor recreation, you’re just a few minutes away from Peach Beach and the Columbia River!

 Things to Do in Cascade Highlands